 So What Is Gluten-Free, Anyway?

-The FDA chose 20 parts per million, or ppm, as the standard based on research showing that many celiacs, but not all, could consume foods with 20ppm of gluten as part of a standard diet without having major symptoms or incurring renewed villous atrophy.
+The FDA chose 20 parts per million, or ppm, as the standard based on research showing that many celiacs, but not all, could consume foods with less than 20ppm of gluten as part of a standard diet without having major symptoms or incurring renewed villous atrophy.
 The agency also noted that testing can reliably detect gluten in food products at concentrations of 20ppm.

 Gluten-Free Food Labeling Voluntary